Setup checklist

 5. Share your app's source code

-Send me your project files however you have them today: a zipped folder, an export from the tool you built it in, or a shared-drive link all work.
-You don't need to put it in GitHub or any version control first; I'll set up your code repository as part of the deployment, so from then on it's properly stored, versioned, and connected to your pipeline.
+Send me your project files however you have them today: a zipped folder, an export from the tool you built it in, or a shared-drive link.
+You don't need to put it in GitHub or any version control first.
+I'll set up your code repository as part of the deployment, so from then on it is stored safely, keeps a history of every change, and updates go live automatically.

 What happens next

 Once these steps are done, send me a message.
-I'll confirm I can reach everything, then start your deployment: I build your infrastructure, set up your code repository and automated deployment pipeline, and deploy your app to production.
-At go-live you'll receive a complete handoff document covering how everything works and how to manage it.
+I'll confirm I can reach everything, then start your deployment: I build your infrastructure, set up your code repository and automated releases, and deploy your app to production.
+At go-live you'll receive a complete written handover covering how everything works and how to manage it.